Black Forest Together Announces The Phoenix Program, a Disaster Recovery Consulting Program, As Wildfires Devastate Colorado

 Our mission at Black Forest Together is to recover, rebuild, and restore this incredible place we call home.
 After the 2013 Black Forest Fire, our forest community was devastated, its foliage destroyed.
-Through helping the community recover through black tree demolition, property clean up, tree and wildfire mitigation, and more for the past several years, we are making progress in our final mission: Restoration.
+By helping the community recover through black tree demolition, property clean up, tree and wildfire mitigation, and more for the past several years, we are making progress in our latest initiative: Reforestation.

-Trees 4 Tomorrow is an innovative, green approach transplanting healthy trees from unmitigated properties to burn scar properties needing reforestation.
-Trees 4 Tomorrow connects landowners who lost trees to the wild fire with donors who provide or sponsor trees.
+Trees 4 Tomorrow Program (T4T Program) is an innovative, green approach transplanting healthy trees from unmitigated properties to burn scar properties needing reforestation.
+(T4T Program) connects landowners who lost trees to the wild fire with donors who provide or sponsor trees.

 “Someone is sitting in the shade today because someone planted a tree a long time ago.”

-Trees 4 Tomorrow was designed to provide a quicker, more affordable, and conservative alternative to forest regrowth after the forest fire.
-This program helps promote forest regrowth and helps property owners restore their land inside of Black Forest.
+Trees 4 Tomorrow Program was designed to provide a quicker and more affordable alternative to reforestation after the forest fire.
+This program helps promote forest regrowth and helps property owners restore their property.

-A second objective is restoring wild life and bird habitats that were destroyed during the fire.
-Transplanting trees to their original home helps restore the local ecosystem and keep our forest thriving.
+A second objective is restoring wildlife and bird habitats that were destroyed during the fire while protecting our watersheds and impeding erosion.
+Transplanting local, acclimated trees to the burn scar helps restore the local ecosystem and promotes reforestation.